chap0ng/md-master-thesis/inspiration/24.04.14-assignement-1/readme.md

 9. Chowdhury, Anindita Roy, and Anshu Gupta.
 "Effect of Music on Plants – An Overview."

+10. Ferrigno, Emily. « Breakcore: Identity and Interaction on Peer-to-Peer (Whelan) ». _Dancecult_ 1, no 1 (2009): 152‑54.[Link](https://www.cambridgescholars.com/product/9781847186577)

 ---

 #### Ghosts

-10. Houran, James.
+11. Houran, James.
 From Shaman to Scientist: Essays on Humanity’s Search for Spirits.
 Scarecrow Press, 2004.
 [Link](https://books.google.ch/books/about/From_Shaman_to_Scientist.html?id=wxqJDCwS0QUC&redir_esc=y).

 ---